 The old medina is a delight of Moroccan and Andalucian influence with red-tiled roofs, bright-blue buildings, and narrow lanes converging on busy Plaza Uta el-Hammam and its restored kasbah.
 The town has rapidly gentrified and offers a range of quality accommodation, good food, activities, and no hassles to speak of, making it a strong alternative to a hectic multicity Moroccan tour.
 You can peruse the nearby souks (markets) or enjoy a meal at one of the restaurants.

 Next, head to the Grand Mosque and Kasbah.
-Although non-Muslims can't enter the mosque, anyone can admire its structure and tour the gardens, museums, and old prison cells of the kasbah.
+Although non-Muslims can't enter the mosque, anyone can admire its structure and tour the kasbah's gardens, museums, and old prison cells.
 At the Kasbah (old fortification), enjoy walking through a garden, museum, and some of the old prison cells used during Spanish rule.
 Then, get an amazing view of Chefchaoeun from the roof!

 Then, wander into the Quartier Al Andalous.
 This district is reached from the northwestern corner of Plaza Uta el-Hammam, leaving the fondouk on the left.
 The Quartier Al-Andalus received the second wave of immigrants, and here, the houses, painted white, green, or blue.
 Notice the decorated doors and wrought-iron railings at some of the windows.
 They follow the steep gradient of the terrain, which makes for many exterior stairways and entrances at various levels.